October 24, 2019

 General Information on Driving in Spain

 Spain has an incredible highway system and all you need is an EU driver’s license to drive around.
-If you are a non-EU citizen, we recommend you get an International Driver´s License.
-If you're not clear on the rules, read this blog post on valid licences in Spain.
+If you are a non-EU citizen, we recommend you get an International Driver's License or start the process to convert your foreign license to a Spanish license.

-Remember the Spanish drive on the right and the speed limit on most highways (autopistas) is 120kph.
-On autovías, (second grade roads) it´s 90kph and in most cities and town it´s 50kph.
+Remember, the Spanish drive on the right and the speed limit on most highways (autopistas) is 120kph.
+On autovías, (second grade roads) it's 90kph and in most cities and towns it's 50kph or below.
 Keep in mind that speed limits are enforced and the police have the power to fine you on the spot.

 Renting or Owning a Car in Spain

-There are hundreds of car rental services including worldwide companies such as Avis, Hertz, or Thrifty and local Spanish companies like Pepecar.
+There are hundreds of car rental services including worldwide companies such as Avis or Hertz, and local Spanish companies like Pepecar.
 To rent a car in Spain you must be 21 or older, have a proper driver's license and be prepared to leave cash deposit.
 Also, make sure you have insurance in case of an accident or road assistance.
 Another excellent option is blablacar, which connects people who need to travel with drivers who have empty seats.
-Plus it´s a wonderful way to meet new people and practice your Spanish.
+Plus it's a wonderful way to meet new people and practice your Spanish.

-If you plan on owning a car in Spain, apart from vehicle registration, you´ll need insurance papers, two hazard triangles, reflective jackets and a first aid kit.
+If you plan on owning a car in Spain, apart from vehicle registration, you'll need car insurance, two hazard triangles, reflective jackets and a first aid kit.
 As a Caser Expat Insurance policy holder, remember that the service comes with 24-hour a day personalized assistance in English and a courtesy vehicle in case of a mayor breakdown.
+See more on Caser car insurance below.

 Parking Rules in Spain

 If you plan on driving around Spain, keep in mind that there are metered parking zones in big cities and old-town areas.
-Saturday afternoons, weekday between 8pm and 8am, and Sundays are free.
-Otherwise, double-check before you park as there are green and blue bays, which mean you´ll have to pay to park.
+Saturday afternoons, weekdays between 8pm and 8am, and Sundays are free.
+Otherwise, double-check before you park as there are green and blue bays, which mean you'll have to pay to park.
 Other options are leaving your car in a secured parking lot or checking with your hotel to see whether it has parking facilities.

 General Information on Trains in Spain

 The rail network reaches all the provincial capitals and main towns along the inter-city lines.
 Just keep in mind that train stations in smaller towns are usually located a few kilometers away.
-All Spanish trains are operated by RENFE and are comfortable, fast and efficient.
-The RENFE website, available in English, offers you timetables and the chance to purchase your tickets and print them.
-You can also have them printed at the station, using the automated machines.
-Just remember to bring along your reference number.
+Most Spanish trains are operated by state-owned company RENFE, but recently there are new operators in the country, including OUIGO and iryo.
+Many of the trains are modern, high speed trains, and all trains operating in Spain tend to be comfortable, fast and efficient.

 Advance tickets can be purchased at the stations between sixty days and five minutes before departure, but we recommend doing it online, as there can be long lines in the stations.
-Make sure you check for deals on the RENFE website, sometimes you can get up to 60% discounts on full fares!
+Make sure you check for deals on train company websites, sometimes you can get huge discounts on full fares!

 Some words to remember when looking into train transportation in Spain are billetes (tickets), ida y vuelta (round trip) or solo ida (one-way).
 If you are over 60 or under 26, disabled or are traveling with children between 4 and 11 years old, you can enjoy discounted fares of up to 20 and 40%.